KWR-Water/hgc/docs/source/api/hgc.io.rst

 ===================
 Operating the import module typically involves 4 steps:
-1. Map the features in the original file to features recognized by HGC with “hgc.io. generate_feature_map()”.
+1. Map the features in the original file to features recognized by HGC with “hgc.io.generate_feature_map()”.
 For example, “Iron”: “Fe”.
 Check the mapping manually and adjust if necessary.
-2. Map the units in the original file to units recognized by HGC with “hgc.io. generate_unit_map()”.
+2. Map the units in the original file to units recognized by HGC with “hgc.io.generate_unit_map()”.
 For example, “mg-NO3/L”: ”mg/L”.
 Check the mapping manually and adjust if necessary.
 3. Read the original file and and convert the data with “hgc.io.import_file()”
 4. Convert the imported data to a dataframe in HGC wide format with “hgc.io.to_hgc()”